AATCC 147 – Antimicrobial Textile Test

-AATCC 147 is a qualitative antimicrobial test used to detect bacteriostatic activity on fabric and textile materials.
+AATCC 147 is a qualitative antimicrobial test used to detect bacteriostatic activity on textile materials.

 This method is useful for obtaining a rough estimate of activity by the size of the zone of inhibition.
 AATCC 147 is also used for testing antibacterial, bactericidal, bacteriostatic activity and has been proven effective at providing evidence of antibacterial activity against Gram-positive and negative bacteria, S. aureus and K. pneumonia.